ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

 I have linked to the relevant Cloudflare documentation page for each setting listed.
-Please read the linked page(s) carefully before altering any setting if you don't know what it does.
+Please read the linked page(s) carefully before altering any setting if you don't already know what it does.

 - Go to "DNS" > "Settings" and enable [DNSSEC](https://developers.cloudflare.com/dns/dnssec/).
-  Follow the prompts and note that it could take some time for changes to propogate, but you can move on with the following steps without having to stick around and wait.
+  Follow the prompts and note that it could take some time for the change to propogate, but you can move on with the following steps without having to stick around and wait.
 - Go to "SSL/TLS" > "Overview" and set the